 As soon as she recovered she went out and broke a window of the Home Office.
 She was arrested and taken back to Holloway Prison.
 After going on hunger strike for five days she was again released to a WSPU nursing home.
 According to her own account, she now set fire to various houses in Liverpool (August, 1913) and Manchester (November, 1913).
 These incidents resulted in a series of further terms of imprisonment during which force-feeding occurred.
 It has been calculated that Kitty Marion endured 232 force-feedings in prison while on hunger strike.

-Although Elizabeth Robins and Octavia Wilberforce disapproved of Kitty Marion's arson campaign they used their 15th century farmhouse at Backsettown, near Henfield, as a hospital and helped her recover from her various spells in prison and the physical effects of going on hunger strike.
-On 31st May 1914, with the help of Mary Leigh, escaped to Paris.
+Elizabeth Robins disapproved of Kitty Marion's arson campaign but she wrote a circular letter to over 100 leading figures asking them to bring an end to these force-feedings.
+(21) Robins and Octavia Wilberforce used their 15th century farmhouse at Backsettown, near Henfield, as a hospital and helped her recover from her various spells in prison and the physical effects of going on hunger strike.
+On 31st May 1914, with the help of Mary Leigh, she escaped to Paris.
+(22)

 On 4th August, 1914, England declared war on Germany.
 Two days later the NUWSS announced that it was suspending all political activity until the war was over.
 The leadership of the WSPU began negotiating with the British government.
 On the 10th August the government announced it was releasing all suffragettes from prison.
 In return, the WSPU agreed to end their militant activities and help the war effort.